leanderseige/libperceptron/README.md

 ## Demo 2 (example.c w/ Makefile)

-This net learns the curve of a sine wave and displays its understanding on a LED bar.
+This net learns the curve of a sine wave and displays its understanding on an LED bar.

 sorry, no picture available